restraint-harness/restraint/docs/tasks.rst

 max_time
 ~~~~~~~~

 The maximum time a task is expected to run.
-When restraintd runs a task it sets up a localwatchdog
+When restraintd runs a task it
-which will kill the task after this time has expired.
-When run in beaker this is also used for the
+sets up a localwatchdog which will kill the task after this time has expired.
+When run in Beaker this is also used for the external watchdog (typically 20-30
-external watchdog (typically 20-30 minutes later than the local watchdog time).
-Time units can be
+minutes later than the local watchdog time).
+Time units can be specified as
-specified as follows:
+follows:

 * d for days
 * h for hours
 * m for minutes
 * s for seconds

-To set a max run time for 2 days you would use the following
+To set a max run time for 2 days you would use the following:

 ::

- max_time = 2d
+ max_time=2d

 dependencies
 ~~~~~~~~~~~~

 A semicolon-delimited (``;``) list of additional packages (needed to run this task) to be installed on the system.
 The task will abort if the dependencies fail to install.

 ::